 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.

 Theresa Lee Public Health Center is a county-funded clinic that provides an array of sexual health services, including HIV testing and counseling, partner identification and treatment, and testing and treatment for STDs.
-The clinic is open on weekdays from 8:00 a.m. to 5:00 p.m.
-Clients are seen on a walk-in basis, and wait times vary based on the time of day.
-The clinic uses a sliding fee scale based on income, and no one is turned away due to inability to pay.
+The clinic is open on weekdays from 8:00 a.m. to 5:00 p.m., and it’s closed from 12 to 1 p.m.
+You can be seen on a walk-in basis, though wait times vary.
+The clinic uses a sliding fee scale based on income, and no one is turned away due to the inability to pay.

 UA’s Campus Health Service provides care to UA students, UA employees, and some affiliates.
 It provides a wide array of services, including sports medicine, pharmacy services, vaccines, general medicine, and testing and treatment for STDs.
-Screening is provided on a walk-in basis for those who do not have symptoms of an STD.
-Those who have symptoms should call the clinic to schedule an appointment.
-The clinic also offers PrEP and PEP for those who have been exposed to HIV.
+Screening is provided on a walk-in basis if you do not have symptoms of an STD.
+If you are experiencing symptoms, call the clinic to schedule an appointment.
+The clinic also offers PrEP and PEP if you have been exposed to HIV.
 It’s open on weekdays, except on university holidays.

 Margaret Sanger Health Center is a Planned Parenthood clinic that provides free and low-cost health and reproductive services to men and women.
-Some of the services the clinic offers include primary care for men and women, birth control and emergency contraception, and testing and treatment for STDs.
+The clinic’s services include primary care, birth control, emergency contraception, and testing and treatment for STDs.
 The clinic screens for the most common STDs in the Tucson region, including herpes, chlamydia, gonorrhea, syphilis, and genital warts.
 Test results are available by phone within a few days to a few weeks.
-Most health insurance plans are accepted, and a sliding fee schedule is available to self-pay clients.
+Most health insurance plans are accepted, and a sliding fee schedule is available if you need financial assistance.